prebid/Prebid.js/dev-docs/examples/criteo-setup.md

 hide: true

 about:
-- <strong>Bidder Setup for Criteo.</strong>
+- Bidder Setup for Criteo.
-- Criteo bidder is called as part of the prebid.js setup
+- Criteo bidder is called as part of the prebid.js setup.
-- keyword are passed to the adserver using the standard RTA integration
+- keyword are passed to the adserver using <strong>the standard RTA integration</strong>.
-- one set of line item must be set in the adserver to manage criteo bidder separately.
-Follow Criteo's RTA guideline for the line item setup.
+- one set of line item must be set in the adserver to manage criteo bidder separately. <strong>Follow Criteo's RTA guideline for the line item setup</strong>.

 jsfiddle_link: jsfiddle.net/hqz36ew2/1/embedded/html,result
-code_height: 2220
+code_height: 2240
-code_lines: 145
+code_lines: 120

 pid: 10
 ---